"Really—How Hard Can Preaching Be?" Very. Here’s Why.

 But since the sermon is a primary tool of preachers—and by far the most significant factor in whether someone attends a church—these questions merit consideration.

-Preaching is so complex it requires (and deserves) a life-time of study.
-It’s both science and art.
+Preaching is both science and art.
 Discipline and inspiration.
 Corporate and personal.

-Consider the skill involved in writing and delivering a single sermon:
+Consider the skills involved in writing and delivering a single sermon:

 • knowledge of scripture